Measuring the Robustness of Audio Deepfake Detection under Real-World Corruption: Evaluation

-Prior work~\cite{li2024sonar} has demonstrated that increasing model size can enhance the generalization of audio deepfake detection across fake audios from different distributions.
-To further explore how model size affects the robustness of foundation models, we select Whisper~\cite{radford2023robust}, which is available in five scales: tiny, base, small, medium, and large.
-Controlled experiments are conducted by fine-tuning each model version under identical settings and evaluating their performance under various audio corruptions.
+Existing work~\cite{li2024sonar} has shown that increasing model size can enhance the generalization ability of audio deepfake detectors across diverse fake audio distributions.
+To further explore the impact of model size on the robustness, we examine the Whisper~\cite{radford2023robust} model family, which is a widely used speech foundation model with multiple size variants(i.e., tiny, base, small, medium, and large), making it well-suited for studying scaling effects.
+We fine-tune each model version under identical settings and evaluate their detection performance under various audio corruptions. the Whisper family.

-Fig.~\ref{fig:whisper} illustrates the performance of Whisper models of different scales under the three types of audio corruptions: noise perturbations, modifications, and compression.
-The radial distance from the center corresponds to the average accuracy under each corruption type.
-As model size increases, detection performance improves consistently, suggesting that larger foundation models learn more robust and generalizable audio features.
-Whisper-large and Whisper-medium, for example, not only achieve higher accuracy but also maintain more balanced robustness across all three corruption categories.
-In contrast, smaller variants (tiny and base) show lower accuracy and heightened sensitivity to certain corruption types, placing them closer to the center of the chart.
+\textbf{Figure~\ref{fig:whisper}} presents the average detection accuracies for Whisper model of varying sizes under the three categories of audio corruptions. \textbf{As model size increases, detection performance improves consistently, suggesting that larger foundation models learn more robust and generalizable audio features for audio deepfake detection.} For example, Whisper-large and Whisper-medium not only achieve higher accuracy but also maintain more balanced robustness across all three corruption categories.
+In contrast, smaller models like Whisper-tiny and Whisper-base show lower accuracy and heightened sensitivity to certain corruptions.
+While larger models deliver stronger robustness, their computational and storage demands must be carefully weighed in practical applications to balance performance and resource constraints.

-While larger models deliver stronger and more uniform robustness, they demand greater computational and storage resources.
-Consequently, selecting an appropriate model size involves balancing robustness requirements against practical constraints.
-Developers and practitioners must weigh these trade-offs carefully to ensure that the chosen model size aligns with the performance and robustness requirements and resource demands of real-world applications.